ajavadi34/window-slider/README.md

 # quad_slider

-This project is a 4 section slider than alternates showing 2 images in each section while rotating images in sequence.
+This project is a 4 window slider than alternates showing multiple images in each section while rotating images in sequence.

 Enjoy!